Joachim Schummer Homepage

 • issues of interdisciplinarity, the relationship between science and technology, and the variety of technological paradigms;

-• ethical issues of nanotechnologies;
+• ethical, legal, and societal issues of nanotechnologies;

 • visions, politics, and public understanding of nanotechnology;